 “It was a gut punch to the outdoor industry,” McNamara said.
 “No one could go walking until it was solved which took at least nine months.”

 Outdoorists who previously spent their leisure time trekking opted to go abroad for vacation in an effort to stay away from the disease-rampant hillsides.
 In doing so, they exposed themselves to various elements that previously were non-issues in England.
 Families adventuring to Africa for safari encountered a hot, dry sun.
 Trekkers voyaging to Asia experienced itchy bites from a plethora of insects like ticks.

 Craghoppers saw this new market as an opportunity.
 Moving beyond their heritage of hill walking, they shifted their gaze toward two different technologies: sun and insect protection for adventure travelers.

-“At that time, they wanted to harness their technical capabilities and direct it into protective apparel for travelers and outdoor enthusiasts alike,” says Dennis Randall, newly appointed President for North America.
+“At that time, they wanted to harness their technical capabilities and direct it into protective apparel for travelers and outdoor enthusiasts alike,” said Dennis Randall, newly appointed president for North America.
 “Our goal now is to roll this unique British heritage and core competence into outfitting anyone with an adventurous spirit as they are the embodiment of our brand.”

 Clearly, it’s working.
 As Craghoppers expands into the US market, they plan to offer stylish and technical products for the modern adventurer into tight, multi-use kits.
 “No matter where you enjoy the outdoors, we have a range of products that will protect you in all climates and environments,” said McNamara.
 “Also, the good news is you no longer have to look like Indiana Jones to be protected.”